Who do I Speak to?

 - The first person to speak to about your concerns is your child’s class teacher.

-- If you still have on going concerns you may wish to speak to your schools Special Educational Needs Coordinator (SENCO).
+- If you still have on going concerns you may wish to speak to your schools Special Educational Needs and Disability Coordinator (SENDCO).

-- If any special educational needs are identified your SENCO will plan how to help your child with the involvement of both yourself and the class teacher.
-Your child’s help and progress should be recorded through an Individual Education Plan (IEP) or another way of recording their progress.
+- If any special educational needs are identified your SENDCO will plan how to help your child with the involvement of both yourself and the class teacher.
+Your child’s help and progress should be recorded through an Achievement Plan (AP) or another way of recording their progress.